ca057/dolly-the-page/README.md

 Currently only `ionicons` are supported.
 When you get ask for the icon name, use the full name as they are defined on their [homepage](https://ionicons.com/).

-Soon you can also define a config-file in the `yml`-format:
+You can also define a config-file in the `yml`-format:

     dolly-the-page -c config.yml